tudelft3d/website/README.md

 This is a research group website.
 So, in general we're not looking for external contributions.
 However, if you spot something serious, please contact us or post an issue.

-Clearly spammy pull requests (eg changing formatting on this README) will be closed, marked as invalid/spam (no T-shirt for you!) and users reported for abuse.
+Clearly spammy pull requests (e.g., changing formatting on this README) will be closed, marked as invalid/spam (no T-shirt for you!) and users reported for abuse.